 To keep the drain holes free in cold climates with high humidity, you can install a heater tape kit.
+If you do so, you also have to install the heater tape PCB kit.

 Description Model name

-ĺ Heater tape kit for 5~12 HP EKBPH012T
+Heater tape kit for 5~12 HP EKBPH012TA

-Heater tape kit for 14~20 HP EKBPH020T
+Heater tape kit for 14~20 HP EKBPH020TA